NVDARemote/NVDARemote/readme.md

 - a Python distribution (2.7 or greater is recommended).
 Check the [Python Website](http://www.python.org) for Windows Installers.
 - Scons - [Website](http://www.scons.org/) - version 2.1.0 or greater.
 Install it using **easy_install** or grab an windows installer from the website.
 - GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](http://gnuwin32.sourceforge.net/downlinks/gettext.php).
 - Markdown-2.0.1 or greater, if you want to convert documentation files to HTML documents.
-You can [Download Markdown-2.0.1 installer for Windows](https://pypi.python.org/pypi/Markdown/2.0.1).
+You can [Download Markdown-2.0.1 installer for Windows](https://pypi.python.org/pypi/Markdown/2.0.1) or get it using `easy_install markdown`.
-- ConfigObj 4.6.2 or later to store add-on settings.
-You can grab the latest version here: [ConfigObj latest download](https://pypi.python.org/pypi/configobj/).

 ## Usage